loic425/pole-position-on-the-grid/pages/06_grid_component.md

 <!--
 *Loïc*

-Another benefit of using live data grid component is you can use it in any page, including details pages.
+Another benefit is you can use it as  a lego piece in any page, including details pages.

-Another lego piece

 Indicate the grid name + criteria for filtering